Swapp27/FreeCodeCamp-Projects/README.md

 The test cases are in the test.py file using "unittest" module.

 The inspiration was taken from the course project on freecodecamp.org

+## 2. Medical Data Analysis
+In this project, we will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
+The dataset values were collected during medical examinations.

+The inspiration was taken from the course project on freecodecamp.org